 Of course they can’t even fix that without breaking backwards compatibility either, so we’re probably stuck with it.
 Bloody marvellous!

+I recently encountered a problem with Microsoft’s ACT (part of Visual Studio 2003) when testing a web service by emulating a browser-based client.
 For posterity’s sake, here’s an overview of the problem and, more importantly, the solution.

 Using Application Center Test (ACT) to help automate performance testing designed to compare the performance of a web service running on ASP .NET 1.1 with ASP .NET 2.0.